itsToggle/plex_debrid/README.md

 ></details>
 >
 ><details>
->  <summary><b><u>Downloading multiple versions:</u></b></summary>
->
->  - You can download multiple versions of your requested content (e.g. HDR and SDR versions, or a version for each resolution) by adding an unlimited amount of completely customizable version definitions
->  - You can add these version definition by navigating to "/Settings/Scraper Settings/Multiple Versions/Edit"
->  - You can negate the version definitions by adding a "!" as the first character
->  - Example: to download 2160p, 1080p and 720p releases, add the following versions: "(2160p)", "(1080p)" and "(720p)"
->  - Example: to download HDR and non-HDR releases, add the following versions: "(\.HDR\.)" and "!(\.HDR\.)"
->
-></details>
->
-><details>
 >  <summary><b><u>How releases are scraped</u></b></summary>
 >
 >  The scraping of movies is pretty simple, there is not a lot to explain.